GStreamer/gstreamer/subprojects/gst-docs/markdown/installing/building-from-source-using-meson.md

 automatically.

-## Entering the "uninstalled" environment
+## Entering the development environment

 GStreamer is made of several tools, plugins and components.
 In order to make it easier for development and testing, there is a target (provided by `gst-build`